Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$ Physics at LHC Energies: Recapitulation of the Physics in MC-hh

 \section{Recapitulation of the Physics in {\KK}MC-hh}

 {\KK}MC-hh is the union of two developments in the Monte Carlo event generator approach to precision theoretical physics for high energy colliding beam devices: The exact amplitude-based CEEX/EEX YFS MC approach to EW higher order corrections pioneered in Refs.~\cite{Jadach:1993yv,Jadach:1999vf,Jadach:2000ir,Jadach:2013aha} and the QCD parton shower hadron MC approach pioneered in Refs.~\cite{sjos-sh,HERWIG}.
+Here, EEX denotes exclusive exponentiation as originally formulated by Yennie, Frautschi and Suura (YFS) in Ref.~\cite{yfs:1961}.
 In the discussion which follows, we will use the Herwig6.5~\cite{HERWIG} MC for the parton shower realization but we continue to stress that the use of any parton shower MC which accepts LHE~\cite{lhe-format} input is allowed in {\KK}MC-hh studies.
 To give a brief recapitulation of the physics in {\KK}MC-hh we proceed as follows.

 We start with the master formula for the CEEX realization of the higher corrections to the SM~\cite{SM1,SM2,SM3,SM4} EW theory.
 For completeness, let us recall that the CEEX realization is amplitude level coherent exclusive exponentiation whereas the EEX realization is exclusive exponentiation at the squared amplitude level.
 Considering the prototypical process $q\bar{q}\rightarrow \ell\bar{\ell}+n\gamma, \; q=u,d,s,c,b,t,\ell=e,\mu,\tau,\nu_e,\nu_\mu,\nu_\tau,$ we have the cross section formula